How to Improve Class Imbalance using Class Weights in Machine Learning?

 • 1: signifies that the patient had a heart stroke.

-From the distribution, we can see that there are only 2% of patients who had a heart stroke.
+From the distribution, we can see that only 2% of patients had a heart stroke.
 So, this is a classic class imbalance problem.

 Why is it Essential to Deal with Class Imbalance?

-So far, we got the intuition about class imbalance.
-But why is it necessary to overcome this, and what problems does it create while modeling with such data?
+So far, we have the intuition about class imbalance.
+But why is it necessary to overcome this, and what problems does it create while modelling with such data?

 Example

-Consider you have shifted from your hometown to a new city and you been living here for the past month.
-When it comes to your hometown, you will be very familiar with all the locations like your home, routes, essential shops, tourist spots, etc. because you had spent your whole childhood there.
+You have shifted from your hometown to a new city and have been living here for the past month.
+When it comes to your hometown, you will be very familiar with all the locations like your home, routes, essential shops, tourist spots, etc., because you spent your whole childhood there.
 But when it comes to the new city, you would not have many ideas about where each location exactly is, and the chances of taking the wrong routes and getting lost will be very high.
 Here, your hometown is your majority class, and the new city is the minority class.

 Formula for f1-score